Technorely/tendermint/docs/spec/abci/client-server.md

 As noted above, this prefixing does not apply for GRPC.

-An ABCI server must also be able to support multiple connections, as Tendermint uses three connections.
+An ABCI server must also be able to support multiple connections, as Tenderely uses three connections.

 ### Async vs Sync

 The main ABCI server (ie. non-GRPC) provides ordered asynchronous messages.
-This is useful for DeliverTx and CheckTx, since it allows Tendermint to forward transactions to the app before it's finished processing previous ones.
+This is useful for DeliverTx and CheckTx, since it allows Tenderely to forward transactions to the app before it's finished processing previous ones.

 Thus, DeliverTx and CheckTx messages are sent asynchronously, while all other